 Alfonso Bonilla Aragón International Airport serving Cali is the third largest airport in Colombia.
-From this airport, you can fly to eight international cities non-stop and also to 14 cities in Colombia non-stop.
-And Spirt is adding Cali daily service to/from Fort Lauderdale on December 20, 2018.
+From this airport, you can fly to several international cities non-stop and also to 14 cities in Colombia non-stop.
+And Spirt added Cali daily service to/from Fort Lauderdale on December 20, 2018.

 From Cali’s airport, you can currently fly non-stop only to Miami in the U.S. But in December you will also be able to fly non-stop to Fort Lauderdale.
 In addition, Avianca has a flight from Cali to New York JFK but this stops first in Medellín.
 So, it’s not non-stop.
 You can also fly non-stop to Madrid in Europe and non-stop to Esmeraldas, Guayaquil, Lima, Panama City, Quito and San Salvador in Latin America.

 The bottom line is you can get to more destinations from Medellín’s two airports non-stop than you can from Cali’s airport.
 So, Medellín arguably wins this category.

 10. Restaurants – Medellín vs Cali

 Medellín wins here.
 Medellín is a somewhat larger city that has more foreign tourists visiting the city.
 Medellín has a metro population of about 3.8 million.
 While Cali’s metro population is about 3.4 million.